jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 S5.
 Pick a file name to save in that folder that does not already
     exist as a Microsoft Word or PowerPoint document there.
-I will use "foop" for this example.
+I will use `foop` for this example.
 Choose a name with only letters in it, i.e. no spaces, digits, or other non-letter characters (this makes it straightforward to type it in one of the test sequence steps later).
-Choose a name that is _different_ than the search term you select in the next step.
+Choose a file name that is _different_ than the search term you select in the next step.
 We want to test whether Spotlight can find a file based on a word in the document's _content_, not based on the name of the file.

 S6.
-In Finder, select the menu item "File -> New Finder Window", and
+In Finder, select the menu item "File -> New Finder Window".
+In
-    in the text box near the top right of the Finder window that says "Search" inside of it, enter a made-up word that you don't expect to exist in any documents on your computer already.
-In my case, I used the made up non-word `oleasterich` as my search term, and when I type that search term, no documents show up in the search results.
-Just keep adding more arbitrary letters until the search results show no documents.
+    the new Finder window that appears, in the text box near the top right that says "Search" inside of it, enter a made-up word that you don't expect to exist in any documents on your computer already.
+In my case, I used `oleasterich` as my search term, and when I type that search term, no documents show up in the search results.
+Just keep adding more arbitrary letters to your search term until the search results show no documents.
 I will call this window the "search results window" below.
 If you can, position this window on your screen somewhere where you can always see at least the top few lines of the search results, if not the entire window.
 You will be checking what documents appear in this search results window several times during the test.

 S7.
 Start the Terminal application.
 In the same Utilities folder
     where you found Activity Monitor in step S3, find the application